Product Sourcing: The 3 Constraints of Manufacturing

 With that said, I don’t recommend you put speed as your #1 priority.
 If you have a timeline, let’s make it #2 (exceptions being fast fashion brands).
 Speed can be on your side for re-orders after you have worked through all the details and have a good relationship with the factory.
 If timing is not super critical, give time to the factory to do it right.

-I can tell you from experience with clients I have that when they have made speed their #1 priority, the factory feels that pressure and almost always sacrifices quality.
+I can tell you from experience that when clients have made speed their #1 priority, the factory feels that pressure and almost always sacrifices quality.
 Speed forces quality to be the last constraint 9 times out of 10.
 Be wary of making speed your # 1 priority.

 Notes: I do want to address that there are many larger companies that push against these 3 constraints and try to put them all as equal.
 In most cases when I have seen this there is usually exploitation of some sort happening.
 Child workforce, poor paying jobs, overworking their employees with little to no benefit, working with governments that do not honor human life.
 In other words people usually pay the price for our desire to have quality, speed and price all at the same time.
 No product or profit margin is worth decreasing the value of another human.
 This is my #1 value.